carmentubbesing/drought_tree_carbon/README.md

     -   The shapefile can have any coordinate reference system.
     -   The folder and shapefile can be named anything, but keep in mind that the folder name will be used in labeling the output tables and map.
     -   Note: Be sure there are no extra files in `drought_tree_carbon-master/data/active_unit`.
 If you run these calculations for multiple shapefiles, you will need to clear the `active_unit` folder between each calculation.
 2. Run the script called "install\_packages".
 You only need to do this once.
+It may require restarting R.

 3. Open the R file `code/GET_RESULTS.R`.